diddone/hifigan/README.md

-# HiFiGAN implementation
+# HiFiGAN

-On hand implementation of HifiGAN.
-Due to computational constraints final model was learned <=25 hours.
-For high resolution further training should be continued.
+Implementation of HifiGAN.
+Due to computational constraints, the final model has been learning for <=25 hours.

 ## Load model